 The City continued its Neighborhood Renewal Program (NRP) using enacted State Legislation on behalf of the City designed to streamline access to tax-delinquent, abandoned vacant properties.
 This law makes acquisition of abandoned properties easier for future reuse, including opportunities for affordable housing.
-The State also passed new legislation during PY 2018 that enables the City to foreclose on existing municipal liens so that the property can be placed back in productive use.
+The State also passed new legislation during PY 2018 that enables the City to foreclose on existing municipal liens of abandoned properties so that the properties can be placed back in productive use.
+The City has successfully foreclosed on 8 municipal liens in the first year of this program and are actively selling the properties at discounted rates for affordable housing.